Core Requirements

 Leadership and Service

-Students must take SER 103 Becoming a Leader-Servant (2 credit hours) in their first year at Southern Virginia.
+Students must take SVU 101 Becoming a Knight (3 credit hours) in their first year at Southern Virginia.
 Although not a requirement for graduation, it is also expected that during their time at Southern Virginia, students will develop a leadership and service portfolio in which they document meaningful service led and provided to individuals and institutions in the external community, at church, and on campus, consistent with the mission of the university.
 In developing their service portfolios, students are strongly encouraged to give an average of at least 15 hours of service per semester.

 Physical Activity